 The Process of Investigation: How to conduct Workplace Sexual Harassment and Discrimination Investigations

-Learn how to apply a result-driven fact finding sexual harassment investigation process, understand the nature and scope of the problem, gather evidence, conduct effective investigative and administrative interviews, and arm your employment law attorney with the proper evidence to help determine the disciplinary action in a legally defensible manner.
+Learn how to apply a result-driven fact-finding sexual harassment investigation process, understand the nature and scope of the problem, gather evidence, conduct effective investigative and administrative interviews, and arm your employment law attorney with the proper evidence to help determine the disciplinary action in a legally defensible manner.
+You will learn how to investigate sexual harassment claims and how to investigate discrimination claims.

 During the course, expert workplace Investigators will review the definition of unlawful harassment, sexual harassment, and discrimination under the Federal EEOC guidelines and Title VII of the Civil Rights Act of 1964.
 The investigative principles covered include workplace harassment, sexual harassment, and discrimination.
 We will touch base on the types of conduct that constitute harassment, sexual harassment, and discrimination; and provide examples of what would be considered sexual harassment.
 From there, we would provide practical remedies and strategies to prevent sexual harassment.
 Employers will receive tools for establishing clear guidelines for conducting a workplace investigation, and learn how to how to obtain an oral and written declaration of facts under the penalty of perjury.